Dr Andrew Ang

 - ORCID profile

 Dr Andrew Ang is a graduate from the National University of Singapore and has a PhD from Swinburne University of Technology in the area of thermal spray coatings.
-He is currently a postdoctoral research fellow in the Laser & Plasma Deposition group.
+He is currently a postdoctoral research fellow in the Laser & Plasma Deposition group and in charge to delivering key projects.
+Dr Ang is also currently supervising two PhD candidates.

 His expertise is primarily in metallic, ceramic and ceramic-metal composite (carbide-based) thermal spray coatings.
 He has significant hands-on experience in the techniques of atmospheric plasma spray, high velocity oxygen fuel, flame spray and cold spray.
 His recent research has been focused on process optimisation of thermal spray for commercial applications as well as the mechanical and corrosion characterisation of these anisotropic thermal spray coatings.

 Dr Ang has built a strong track record in applied research with Australian businesses in the area of developing coating technology.
-His industry partners include YarraTrams (rail), RUAG Australia (aerospace), United Surface Technology Ltd (coatings), MacTaggart Scott Australia (shipbuilding), Defence Science and Technology Group (defence), GE Oil & Gas (energy), Asia Pacific Aerospace Pty Ltd (aerospace), Oerlikon Metco (coatings), and ThermoFisher Australia (equipment).
+His industry partners include Titomic Ltd (manufacturing), Carbon Revolution (automotive), YarraTrams (rail), RUAG Australia (aerospace), United Surface Technology Ltd (coatings), MacTaggart Scott Australia (shipbuilding), Defence Science and Technology Group (defence), GE Oil & Gas (energy), Asia Pacific Aerospace Pty Ltd (aerospace), Oerlikon Metco (coatings), and ThermoFisher Australia (equipment).
 These have been positive collaborative relationships leading to these companies applying for government-sponsored grants.
-In recognition of his active pursuit for research excellence, Dr Ang is a recipient of the prestigious International Thermal Spray Association (ITSA) Scholarship Award and the DMTC Industry Partnership Award.
+In recognition of his active pursuit for research excellence, Dr Ang is a recipient of several prestigious awards including International Thermal Spray Association (ITSA) Scholarship Award, DMTC Early Career Award and DMTC Industry Partnership Award.

 Nanostructured Materials; Materials Characterisation; Thermal Spray and Laser Processing; Surface Engineering; Additive and Near Net Shape Manufacturing